What's Negligence Under Kansas & Missouri Law

 Discuss Your Case with a Kansas City Personal Injury Lawyer

-We handle personal injury cases in Missouri and Kansas.
+Our lawyer handles personal injury cases in Kansas City and throughout Missouri and Kansas.
 Our legal team aggressively pursues all avenues of investigation to uncover the evidence we need to prove negligence.
 Our Kansas City personal injury attorneys use their experience and knowledge to build a case that addresses each possible argument and defense the other party might raise to avoid liability for negligence acts, errors, and wrongdoing.

 Call 816-203-0143 for a free consultation with a Kansas City personal injury lawyer.
 We want to help you fight for justice after being injured through the negligent or reckless acts of another party.